 Also, do not drive or borrow cars.
 Laws for driving are different in Australia, and they drive on the other side of the road.
-There are a number of ways for you to get places without driving.
+There are several ways for you to get places without driving.

 Note that marijuana is illegal in Australia.